Skip to Content

 • Smart conditioning to minimize injuries and maximize performance

-Licensed athletic trainers practice under the direction of a physician.
+LATs practice under the direction of a physician.
 They are not personal trainers.
-To be credited, our LATs must:
+To be accredited, our LATs must:

 • Have a bachelor’s degree in athletic training (many have master’s degrees)